Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

 * You must have [a service account in Amplify Central](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts) with the following configuration:
     * **Org Roles**: Central Admin
     * **Authentication method**: Client Certificate
-* You must be authenticated with the [axway-cli](https://docs.axway.com/bundle/amplify-central/page/docs/integrate_with_central/cli_central/cli_install/index.html)
+* You must be authenticated with [Axway-cli](https://docs.axway.com/bundle/amplify-central/page/docs/integrate_with_central/cli_central/cli_install/index.html).
-* You must know your APIGateway base URL
+* You must know your API Gateway base URL.
-* You must know your APIManager host/port
+* You must know your API Manager host (port).
-* You must know the public base URL of the Streams SSE subscriber
+* You must know the public base URL of the Streams SSE subscriber.

 ## Create your Kubernetes secret